-All new dwellings are single storey and will contain bedrooms, dining room, living room, kitchen, bathroom, ensuite and an internal laundry.
+Four (4) single storey dwellings will be located at the rear of the site.
+Each dwelling will consist of two (2) bedrooms, dining room, living room, kitchen, bathroom, ensuite and an internal laundry.
 Private open space and garaging is provided to each new dwelling.